Physical / Electronic Course Reserves:

 Some materials may be protected by copyright law (Title 17, United States Code) as "Fair Use".
 Learn more about Fair Use at the Copyright Resources Office.
 Items may be placed on course reserves with copyright permission pending.
 If copyright permission is subsequently denied, faculty are informed and the material is removed from Course Reserves.

 The following Electronic Reserves and Copyright Procedures have been established by George Mason University Library

 Physical Reserves: are books or media that faculty members place on temporary reserve for the semester to circulate for a shortened-loan period for their course.
 Items circulate as 2-hour, 4-hour (media only), 1-day, 3-day, or 7-loan periods.
-All physical reserves are located behind the information desks at the Fairfax, Arlington, and Mercer libraries.
+All physical reserves are located behind the information desks at the Fairfax, Mason Square, and Mercer libraries.

 Electronic Reserves (e-Reserves): are book chapters or articles that are requested by faculty to made electronically available via Blackboard.